 Choose the Plants

 Also, ensure that you choose plants that will do well in the location you have chosen for your plant wall.
-If the wall they will be hanging on receives little to no direct light throughout the day, select plants that don’t require direct sunlight, otherwise, they likely won’t survive.
+If the wall they will be hanging on receives little to no direct light throughout the day, you'll want to add some supplemental light, otherwise, they likely won’t survive.

 Prepare the Plants